tenzir/tenzir/rfc/001-composable-pipelines.md

 The idea would be that only clients can manipulate server state.
 This fixes the mess of having server-side YAML that goes out of sync with the server state when new things happen, e.g., new schemas arrive or new matchers get spawned.

-From now on, everything is client-side managed.
+From now on, everything is client-side managed *only*.
+No more server-side state configuration beyond options/settings.
 This is where you can have your YAML for declarative ops:

 ```bash
 vast pipeline load < pipelines.yaml
 ```

-If you want the current server-side pipeline state for reproducing pipelines elsewhere, just dump it (as YAML or JSON):
+If you want the current server-side state for reproducing pipelines elsewhere, just dump it (as YAML or JSON):

 ```bash
 vast pipeline dump --json
 vast pipeline dump --yaml
 ```

+The output is not to be confused with the settings in `vast.yaml`.
+The pipeline state is still persisted on the server, though, because it must survive restarts.
+Consequently, the state changes must be atomic and be applied in a WAL manner.

+### REST API

+In the future, it would also be nice to offer the same pipeline management functionality through a REST API to make it easier to integrate with a remote VAST node, e.g., build a web UI.)

 ## Alternatives